-Winter can be the worst season of the year for some people, find out why.
+Winter can be the worst season of the year for some people.
+Find out how to prevent Seasonal Affective Disorder so it won't ruin your holiday spirit.

 Have you ever felt that, as soon as the air gets cold outside, your mood goes down?
 Somehow you find yourself feeling sad and you have no energy or motivation to do even the easiest task.
 You keep wondering why you're feeling this way all of a sudden, and you desperately try to come with a vast catalogue of explanations.
 Well, this weird state of mind that you often get during winter is completely normal, and what’s more, there are ways to deal with it.
 Yes, there’s a way to properly address that ugly feeling you have during this time of the year.
 Find out what this really is about and what you can do to enjoy the season in a much better state of mind.